 - Length of your response: 750-words to 1,000-words

 - Focus on both readings: Note that this task does not ask for your opinion of which article is “better” or “right.”
 Rather, it asks you to use data-driven research to assess an argument made in an op-ed.

-- Engaging with the article: Most students find that in a short summary like this one, paraphrasing and/or very short quotes are more effective than long quotes.
+- Engage with the articles: Most students find that in a short writing task like this one, paraphrasing and/or including very short quotations are more effective than long quotations.

 WFU DSP in more detail: